-An ancient Roman marble statue of the goddess Aphrodite (Venus) of the Anadyomene type.
+An ancient Hellenistic Greek marble torso of the goddess Aphrodite (Venus) of the Anadyomene type.
 She is depicted nude, having just risen from her bath with her weight on her left leg, Her arms are raised, curls of hair fall on her shoulders.

 Aphrodite (Latin: Venus) was the Greek goddess of sexual love and beauty.
-She was also known as Cypris and Cytherea after the two places, Cyprus and Cythera, where she was said to have originated.
+She was also known as Cypris and Cytherea after the two islands, Cyprus and Cythera, where she was said to have originated.
+The Anadyomene (rising) type is one of the most popular representations of Aphrodite, as according to Greek mythology the goddess was born from the foam of the sea.
 Hephaestus was her husband, the child Eros her companion, and Ares one of her lovers.
-The dove, the sparrow, and the swan were the animals sacred to her.
+The dolphin, the dove, the sparrow, and the swan were the animals sacred to her.

 cf.: the Aphrodite of Cyrene, Libya, for a similar though mirrored pose.

 Formerly in a French private collection since the 1950's; subsequently in a Belgian private collection.

 Price on Request